New Benzene Cancer Claims Can Still be Filed

 “It was my pleasure to have represented the people of Roxana,” Simmons said in the letter.
 “Your trust means a lot to us and we were honored to have fought for your rights.”

 Simmons grew up in East Alton and attended Roxana High School before marrying his high-school sweetheart and joining the Army.
 He was living in Roxana when he first started the firm.
-Now headquartered in Alton, Illinois, the firm has more than 250 employees in six offices across the country and helps thousands of people nationwide stand up for their rights against large corporations.
+Now headquartered in Alton, Illinois, the firm has more than 250 employees in five offices across the country and helps thousands of people nationwide stand up for their rights against large corporations.

 The Wood River Refinery experienced dozens of spills in 25 years that released dangerous chemicals, including benzene, hexane and other toxic compounds, according to the complaint.
 The fugitive emissions were attributed to broken pipelines and the refinery itself.
 Much of the contamination is underground and affects property extending several blocks into the Village’s residential area, affecting nearly a quarter of residents.